mailsac/mailsac-examples/about/privacy_policy.rst

 3d.
 Mailsac has no advertisements or advertisement tracking.
 Mailsac does not sell any information to advertisers.

 3e.
-Analytics tracking services on (such as, but not limited to, Google Analytics, Hubspot) may be exposed to inbox contents, even on private or paid accounts.
+Analytics tracking services on (such as, but not limited to, Google Analytics, Zendesk) may be exposed to inbox contents, even on private or paid accounts.

 4. Your Access To and Control Over Information